 New Book: Polyamory and Pregnancy

-Just in time for the book launch Jessica Burde is doing at Atlanta Poly Weekend tomorrow evening, her new book Polyamory and Pregnancy has been published and is now available.
+Jessica Burde is doing at Atlanta Poly Weekend tomorrow evening, her new book Polyamory and Pregnancy has been published and is now available.
 Its Amazon description:

 The first complete guide to pregnancy in polyamorous relationships, Polyamory and Pregnancy covers every step of welcoming a new life into your polycule.
 Whether you are planning ahead for future children or are on your way to the baby shower, you will find something here to help on your journey: